Audience Growth

 12. Hold micro Q&As

 While you’ll want to ensure most of your content appeals to your core audience, there’s nothing wrong with going after a trend every once in a while.
-YouTube Shorts can be made so quickly that you won’t lose much even if you’re not successful in going viral, and you can always try again on the next one.
+YouTube Shorts can be made faster than long-form content, so you won’t lose much even if you don’t go viral, and you can always try again on the next one.

 14. Try creating a multi-part series